'It looked apocalyptic'; Bay Area slowly recovers from deadly windstorm

 "Our weather circumstances are now settling down a bit as we progress into the third day of Spring," NWS forecasters said early Wednesday.
 "From an impact perspective, focus today will be on the hydro side with a number of creeks and streams presently still at or above flood stage."

 Unfortunately, the storm also proved to be deadly.
-Two people were killed and three others critically injured by falling trees.
+Two people were killed and four others critically injured by falling trees.

+Among the victims was worker -- identified Jesus Ivan Cruz-Diaz, 29, from San Jose -- who was killed when a tree toppled onto his work van in Portola Valley.

 Two of those critically injured were taken to a local hospital after a tree fell on them on Post and Polk streets in San Francisco, fire officials said.